dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 An indeterminate pessimistic security team might even have identified the correct problems, but been unable to address them because the team never made an actual plan for the determinative optimistic future where the problems were solved.
-This could be because it would have required the security to have to work on projects they didn’t like, or change how they operate.
+This could be because it would have required the security team to work on projects they didn’t like, or change how they operate.
 If your identity is defined by the problems, then any solution can feel like an attack.
 Besides, who wants to work on tooling?

 When security teams view security as a game of pure luck/odds rather than a solvable engineering problem, it leads to fatalism about their own efficacy and